Important Dates in the History of Prairie Land Electric Cooperative, Inc.

 First Consumers Connected

 The first 97 miles of line were energized.
 Power was purchased from the City of Norton.
 The first section of line was from Norton east eight miles along Prairie Dog Creek to Calvert, and from Norton west along Prairie Dog Creek to near Jennings, then across the divide to Allison, and east along the North Solomon River to New Almelo.
 By February, 132 members were connected.
+Due to wartime material shortage further construction became virtually impossible.

 The town of Woodruff and its 40 meters in Phillips County was acquired from Northern Kansas Power Co.
 By the end of the year, there were 166 members connected.